allyn1982/MammoDES/README.md

 ### Workflo Customization

 The user may customize this code for their own workflow simulation with different model paramters.
+They may modify the values in the following input files.
 1. ./data/exam_percent_BK_22_12.csv stores the proportion of exams for each hour.
 E.g., exam_type_new='Bx Mammo', h_7=0, there are 0% stereotactic-guided biopsy from 7 am to 8 am.
 2. ./data/num_pt_per_hour_BK_22_12.csv stores the average number of patients per hour.
 E.g., hour=7, avg=6.09 means from 7 am to 8 am, there are on average 6.09 patients.